Design Automation | What Is Design Automation? | Autodesk

 Design automation

-Design automation tools help you to work more efficiently, so you can focus on greater engineering tasks.
+Design automation tools help you work more efficiently, so you can focus on greater engineering tasks.

 Image courtesy of FS-Elliott